hardhats/vista-install-docs/New/InitializeVistA.rst

 Back to Taskman
 ---------------
-At this point, we are ready to go back to getting taskman to run.
+At this point, we are ready to go back to getting Taskman to run.
 We will now run ``^ZTMCHK`` which checks our work and makes sure we didn't royally screw up.

 .. raw:: html